mui/material-ui/docs/src/pages/layout/hidden.md

 {{demo='pages/layout/hidden/BreakpointOnly.js'}}

-## Integration with Layout
+## Integration with Grid

-It is quite common to alter `Layout` at different responsive breakpoints, and in many cases, you want to hide some of those elements.
-For brevity, where you are already using `Layout`, you may specify `Hidden` behaviors as the `hidden` prop.
+It is quite common to alter `Grid` at different responsive breakpoints, and in many cases, you want to hide some of those elements.
+For brevity, where you are already using `Grid`, you may specify `Hidden` behaviors as the `hidden` prop.

-{{demo='pages/layout/hidden/LayoutIntegration.js'}}
+{{demo='pages/layout/hidden/GridIntegration.js'}}